ktodorow/dArkOS/README.md

       - Method 2: - Clone this git repo then run `./FreeSudo.sh`.
 If there were no errors, it should've completed this change for you. \
                     You can verify this by checking if a `/etc/sudoers.d/$USER` file exists and contains `$USER ALL=(ALL) NOPASSWD: ALL` in it.

-Now you should be able to just run make <device> to build for a supported device.
+Now you should be able to just run make <device_name> to build for a supported device.
 Example: `make rg353m`

 **Notes**
 - To build on a different release of Debian, change the DEBIAN_CODE_NAME export in the Makefile.
 Other debian code names can be found at https://www.debian.org/releases/